 KYTC inventories owned and operated facilities that are covered under the KYG50 permit as well as facilities not covered by the KYG50 permit.
 Facilities not included under the KYG50 permit include twelve District offices, 28 Welcome Center/Rest Areas, and 14 truck weighing/inspection stations.
 KYTC District MS4 Coordinators will inspect Rest Areas/Welcome Centers and Truck Weighing/Inspection Stations in permit year 2.
+KYTC initiated these inspections in 2013 and has the majority of them completed.
+A full report will be provided in the 2014 Annual Report.
 The Pollution Prevention/Good Housekeeping Inspection Form is used for these purposes.